grokify/quartz-mcp-server/README.md

 java -jar target/quartz-mcp-server-0.1.0-shaded.jar
 ```

-## Amazon Q Developer Configuration
+## AI Assistant Configuration

-To use this MCP server with Amazon Q Developer, add the following configuration to your MCP settings:
+To use this MCP server with popular AI assistants, add the following configuration to your MCP settings:

 ```json
 {